nunezMyles/DoodleApp_polyproj/README.md

-# WinForm Doodle App Project for 'Application Programming' module
+# WinForm Doodle App
+School project for module: Application Programming

 ## Features
 (to be documented)